 - The FDA also recognises electronic signatures and outlines in 21 CFR § 11 .

-- All the criteria of 21 CFR § 11 must be fulfilled in order for the electronic signature to be considered equivalent to a wet ink paper signature.
+- One shall fulfil all the criteria of 21 CFR § 11.
+This is to consider the electronic signature equivalent to a wet ink paper signature.

 Remote and audit trail in eConsent

-- eConsent can provide a unified platform from which the individual aspects of informed consent compliance can be managed remotely and effectively.
+- eConsent provides a unified platform from which one can manage the individual aspects of informed consent compliance remotely and effectively.

-- eConsent shall have an electronic audit trail, which introduces new data analytics opportunities, as all amendments to the consent documents are recorded on the system, including the precise date and timing, the person performing the amendment, and the reason behind the amendment.
+- eConsent shall have an electronic audit trail.
+This introduces new data analytics opportunities, records as all amendments to the consent documents on the system.
+This includes the precise date and timing, the person performing the amendment, and the reason behind the amendment.

-When the original informed consent provided by the participant is no longer valid due to changes in the protocol or the participant’s condition, re-consent is necessary in such cases.
+When the original IC is no longer valid due to the changes in the protocol or the participant’s condition, re-consent is necessary in such cases.